-- During this 5-day masking period residents must return to their room whenever the mask needs to be removed (e.g., meals and snacks). - If a mask is not tolerated, the resident must complete 10 days of isolation in their room. - At the time of publishing the guide the isolation recommendations for severely immunocompromised residents is under review by SAG (Scientific Advisory Group).
-Facilities should discuss with the Most Responsible Health Practitioner what the recommended isolation is for these residents.
+- Are recommended to wear a mask for a total of 10 days from the onset of symptoms (even if the symptoms have resolved or improved) when in indoor settings - During the masking period the residents must return to their room whenever the mask needs to be removed (e.g., meals and snacks). - If a mask is not tolerated, the resident is recommended to complete 10 days of isolation in their room.